-Is your home ready for the Golden Years?
-Whether retirement is just around the corner or you’re smack dab in the middle of it, adding simple comforts to your home right now will help sustain you in the space for years to come.
+Is your home ready for your “Golden Years?”
+Whether retirement is just around the corner or you’re smack dab in the middle of it, adding simple comforts to your home right now will help you age in place for years to come.

 “It’s never too early to start talking about the ideal home for your retirement years,” says Neil Kelly Design Consultant Magda Zafer.
 “It’s best to anticipate your needs and start making household modifications early before a dramatic lifestyle or health change occurs.”

-- Update the Bathroom Configuration
+1. Update the Bathroom Configuration

-- Incorporate More Lighting
+2. Incorporate More Lighting

-- Update Hardware & Storage Features
+3. Update Hardware & Storage Features

-- Add Railings & Eliminate Steps
+4. Add Railings & Eliminate Steps

-- Create a Guest Space
+5. Create a Guest Space

 Need more inspiration to get your home ready for retirement?
 When in doubt, call in the experts.
 “Designers are good at asking the right questions and incorporating additional elements you may never have thought about,” says Zafer.
 “Our job is to make the space just right for you.”